apache/druid/docs/api-reference/sql-api.md

 #### Sample request

-The following example cancels a request with specified query ID `request01`.
+The following example cancels a request with the set query ID `request01`.

 <!--DOCUSAURUS_CODE_TABS-->